Canon G5 X Mark II vs SX720

 |15.||Sony ZV-1||Y||stereo / mono||Y||-||micro||2.0||Y||Y||Y|

 The G5X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the SX720 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX720 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX720 was succeeded by the Canon SX730.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the G5X Mark II and SX720 can be found, respectively, in the Canon G5 X Mark II Manual (free pdf) or the online Canon SX720 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon G5 X Mark II and the Canon SX720?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.